garrettwong/gcp-logging-tests/README.md

-# GCP LOGGING TESTS
+# gcp-logging-tests

-GCP Logging Tests is a security focused solution.
-It focuses specifically the end to end process of event generation and the resulting, generated GCP logs.
-There are various types of [Google Cloud Audit Logs](https://cloud.google.com/logging/docs/audit).
+`gcp-logging-tests` focuses on the continuous verification of the end to end process of event generation and the generated GCP logs.
+It's goal is to identify log diffs, new log generations in common cloud workflows.

 ## Getting Started

+We recommend ensuring that you familiarize yourself with the different types of [Google Cloud Audit Logs](https://cloud.google.com/logging/docs/audit).

 ### Prerequisites